 - Department of Defense (DoD) components

 RMF for DoD IT training program is suitable for DoD employees and contractors.
 This four-day program includes comprehensive coverage on policy background, roles and responsibilities, lifecycle process, security controls/assessment and documentation.
-The RMF for DoD IT Training Program also includes information on the transition from DIACAP to RMF.
+RMF for DoD IT is offered in a one day fundamentals class or the four day full program.